Belgian Liege Waffles

 - Add the warm milk to the bowl of a stand mixer fitted with the dough hook.
 Add 1 tsp of the granulated sugar.
 Add the yeast.
 Lightly mix.
 Let sit for 10 minutes so that the yeast can bubble.

-- Add the eggs and 2 cups of flour.
-Mix until smooth.
-Add the sugar, salt, vanilla and the remaining 2 cups of flour and mix until combined.
+- Add the eggs and melted butter and whisk to combine.
+Add 2 cups of flour.
+Mix for 30 seconds or so, or until the flour is wet.
+Add the sugar, salt, vanilla and the remaining 2 cups of flour and mix for 4 minutes.
+The dough should pull away from the sides of the bowl.

 - Cover the dough balls and let them rest for 10 minutes.
 Heat your waffle iron.